 Sony has a co-creation and crowdfunding platform called First Flight, which operates within Japan only.
 It encourages entrepreneurial “Challengers” to propose ideas and suggestions for new products and services and allows them to canvass for input and support among a community of Sony fans and early adopters.
 Fleshed-out ideas that have withstood this crowd’s scrutiny can then go on to a reward crowdfunding stage to check for demand to actually acquire the product or use the service.
 Where response from Sony’s First Flight crowd is strong enough to warrant investment, Sony makes the products and services available.
 Who knows, someone may come up with the best idea since the Sony Walkman!

 Coop is a leading supermarket chain in Denmark.
 It runs as a cooperative with approximately 1.8 million members who are co-owners.
 Coop Crowdfunding aims to bring together food producers who often lack funding to develop their ideas to fruition, with Coop Danmark’s members who increasingly want to get involved in ideas and local initiatives.
 Customers can pre-order items, which empowers them to help decide what’s going to make it on to the shelves in their favoured supermarket.
 For Coop, it de-risks stocking new and innovative products, and is a good research tool, based on actions rather than intentions, to keep up to date with its customers’ changing preferences.

-A follow-up article will cover the event’s speakers equity crowdfunding.
+A follow-up article covers the event’s speakers talking about equity crowdfunding.